-Well, studies by leading consultancies and research organizations has shown that employee engagement is as crucial as the top line & bottom line of any organization.
+Well, studies by leading consultancies and research organizations have shown that employee engagement is as crucial as the top line & bottom line of any organization.
 Highly engaged employees show an increased amount of time and dedication towards their role & job responsibilities.
 Engaged employees are as good as a handful of happy-loyal customers.

-2. Value Employees
+2. Valuing your Employees

 Engaged employees are productive employees.
 When employees feel that their opinion and judgments are valued, then they give more than 100%.
 On the other hand, if employees get a feeling that their every single move is being second-guessed, their productivity is sure to dip!

-3. Culture of Learning
+3. Nurturing a Culture of Learning

 No employee will want to go the extra mile if there is nothing in store for them.
-Creating an environment of learning that allows them to learn new skills in a variety of domains leads to highly engaged and fruitful workforce.
+Creating an environment of learning that allows them to learn new skills in a variety of domains leads to a highly engaged and fruitful workforce.